 “It involves not only giving up one’s own home but also giving up many aspects of one’s independence and identity.
 Because of this, such an adjustment is often accompanied with a significant sense of grief and loss.”Dr. Schweinberg

-He explains family members have the challenge of helping their loved ones on making this life transition which is often unwanted and resisted.
+He explains family members have the challenge of helping their loved ones on making this life transition, which is often unwanted and resisted.
 Schweinberg indicates this is often a frustrating process for the whole family.
 He encourages preparation in advance as much a possible.
-Meeting with staff at the facility will give the family information and can reduce some of the fears that an elder family member will have when leaving their past life into this new “home”.
+Meeting with staff at the facility will give the family information and can reduce some of the fears that an elderly family member will have when leaving their past life into this new “home.”

 “It is extremely important that family members remain supportive, positive and encouraging throughout the process.
 This includes listening as their loved one talk about what they will miss about their home and the life that they are leaving behind."Dr. Schweinberg

 Schweinberg says this validates the difficult feelings that such a transition into long-term care can bring.

 He suggests family members should remain patient and understanding.
 Their loved one will often be resistant and cynical about the need for Long-Term Care, their own issues, and how they feel about making a big life transition.
 Advance planning, in part with the use of photographs and other memories, including pet drawings, can ease this fear many will feel.

 “This is a transition for the entire family system, not just for the elderly family member.
 Typically, the more family members who are involved in preparing for and facilitating this transition, the better the outcome.”Dr. Schweinberg

 The cost of this care is another primary concern for both the elderly family member and the rest of the family.
 If they had put in place a Long-Term Care Insurance policy before their aging or health event, much of the cost would be paid for, thus reducing the financial pressure on the family.

 Long-Term Care Insurance Makes it Easier on Everyone